jofas/blog/content/002-first-time-running/index.md

 I tried to do some exercises in the months that followed, but I never mustered enough motivation to find a regular training routine suitable to improve my weaknesses.
-The next three years I played the occasional match on the outdoor courts in the summer, a few games of squash and some day-long hikes, but really nothing much else.
+The next three years I had no regular training routine.
 No weightlifting and for sure no running.
-No regular training routine.
 I lost some weight but otherwise stayed in decent enough shape.

 In 2020 a friend and I were discussing the fact that we were not using the offerings of our university enough.
-So he suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place) with fair prices for enrolled students.
+He suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place), with reasonable plans and fair prices for enrolled students.
 I politely declined.
 He was adamant and told me, we could just go and play a game of squash.
 I yielded and we went to the gym together.
-Deviousness is nothing I'd associate with him, but that day I got tricked badly.
+Of course he played me.
-We went to the Pleasance.
-Thirty minutes early.
+Sure, we went to the Pleasance to play squash, but without my knowledge we arrived thirty minutes early.

 "What should we do until our court is ready?" he asked.